aprikip/sinatra-prefixed-redirect/README.md

 This is a sample sinatra app using prefixed-redirects enabled.

 ## Why prefixed-redirects?
-In almost all how-to site, a sinatra app runs with its proper web server, like `ruby app.rb` from the shell.
+In almost all how-to sites, a sinatra app runs with its proper web server, like `ruby app.rb` from the shell.
 In that case, all requests are placed in the root directory of the server.
 We can write the URI path patterns like

 ```ruby:app.rb
 get '/index' do